John Howard (prison reformer): Death

 Memorial by John Haviland in Kherson.

 Bust of John Howard over the main entrance of Shrewsbury prison.

 Howard's final journey took him into Eastern Europe, and to Crimea in the Russian Empire.
 Whilst visiting a prison in Kherson, he contracted typhus and died, at the age of 63.
 Typhus was commonly known as "gaol fever" in England at the time, due to the frequent outbreaks in prisons caused by poor and crowded conditions.
 Howard was buried in a walled field at Dophinovka (Stepanovka), 6 verst to the north of Kherson.
 Despite his request for a quiet funeral, the event was elaborate and attended by Prince of Moldavia Emanuel Giani Ruset, Count Nikolay Mordvinov, and Admiral John Priestman, a British officer in service in the Imperial Russian Navy.
 When news of his death reached England in February 1790, a commemorative series of John Howard halfpenny Conder Tokens were struck, including one that circulated in Bath, on the reverse showing "Go forth" and "Remember the Debtors in Gaol".

-Howard was considered eccentric by many of his contemporaries.
-It has been advanced by psychiatrist Philip Lucas and by mathematician Ioan Mackenzie James that Howard might have had Asperger's Syndrome.